 Do you have experience in both translation and transcription?
 Then shout about it!
-Any additional skills can work as a huge advantage for yourself in such a competitive freelancer world and could even result in you getting sent a wider variety of work.
-You never know when a previous client will come back wanting more…
+Having additional skills can work as a huge advantage for yourself in such a competitive world and could even result in you getting sent a wider variety of work.
+You never know when a client will come back wanting more…

 6. Personal information

 As simple as it sounds, don’t forget to include all your personal information.
-Your name, address, phone number and email address are prime examples of setting the scene for an employer and making sure it is super easy to contact you.
+Your name, address, phone number and email address are key in making sure it is super easy to contact you.

 7. CAT tools and software

 MemoQ, Trados, Memsource?
-Your specialist skills with CAT tools and software could be the simple thing that set you apart from the competition.
-These skills are just as important as your education and experience so don’t leave these out.
+Your specialist skills with CAT tools and software could be the simple thing that sets you apart from the competition.
+These skills are just as important as your education and experience so don’t leave this information out.

 8. Areas of expertise